oasis-open/cti-stix-elevator/README.md

 **_It should not be used in a production environment, and should not be considered final._**

-We welcome any comments on how to improve it.
+Please enter any comments on how to improve it into the issue tracker.

 ### Requirements